 Some say there is a difference between receiving the indwelling Holy Spirit

-(being born-again) and receiving the promise of the Spirit from Pentecost, yet
+(being born-again) and receiving the promise of the Spirit (anointing of

 they appear as one divine gift according to the parable of the woman placing